 Also debuting this summer is a new family-friendly audio tour designed to engage younger guests.
 Families will enjoy the new Hands-On-History space, opening soon on the Mansion’s third floor, where guests will be encouraged to interact with period-style Gilded Age furniture and objects.

 The first audio tour debuted in November 2021, with a narrated experience of Victorian Christmas in the Mansion.
 When the Mansion reopened in March after a brief winter hiatus, a new Maymont Mansion audio tour was introduced that weaves the stories of the domestic staff into the experience of the main and upper floors.
 The Mansion is open to the public on Fridays, Saturdays and Sundays between 10am – 4pm, and for guided group tours on other days.

-Two additional audio tours set to roll out later this summer will expand the historic experience to Maymont’s outdoor spaces, including the buildings along the former service road of the Estate, such as the Carriage House with its collection of period carriages, as well as the Stone Barn and Garage buildings.
+Two additional audio tours set to roll out next year will expand the historic experience to Maymont’s outdoor spaces, including the buildings along the former service road of the Estate, such as the Carriage House with its collection of period carriages, as well as the Stone Barn and Garage buildings.
 Guests will also have an option to take an audio tour that provides background on the grounds of the 100-acre estate, including the award-winning arboretum and historic gardens.

 The audio tours are professionally written and narrated, and allow guests to follow tour routes at their own pace, in any order, simply by pointing the audio device at a beacon to generate the immersive location-specific narrative.
 Guest engagement staff are on site to answer additional questions and provide direction.
 Guided group tours with historical educators are also available by advance registration.

 Open daily from 10am to 7pm (10am—5pm in the winter), Maymont welcomes more than 800,000 guests per year, free of charge, with a suggested donation of $5.
 Mansion tours cost $8 per person, $6 for children and seniors.
 Guided group tours are $15 per person.